Karl and Gertrud Eischeid launch the KEIL Werkzeugfabrik

 Off to new shores as KEIL Befestigungstechnik

-In the beginning there was the drill production, but the successful product undercut anchor demands more attention.
-The KEIL Werkzeugfabrik is sold.
-The company continues as KEIL Befestigungstechnik.
+In the beginning there was drill production, but the successful product undercut anchor demands more attention.
+KEIL Befestigungstechnik and KEIL Werkzeugfabrik are officially separated.
+From now on, KEIL Befestigungstechnik is completely on its own.

 The third generation